Board of Directors

 Tomoko Kuta joined San Diego Botanic Garden in April 2021.
 In her role as Senior Director of Education and Visitor Services, she oversees public and student programming, visitor engagement, earned revenue opportunities through admissions and the Garden’s membership program as well as fundraising through grants, individual donors, and sponsorships.
-Previously with The New Children’s Museum since 2011 and oversees the programming for visitors including the exhibitions, art and STEAM studios, educational content, and community outreach initiatives.
-Part of the leadership team, she contributes to the strategic growth of the organization, fulfilling the museum’s unique mission of providing all children and families with access to engaging contemporary art.
+Previously with The New Children’s Museum from 2011 to 2021 and oversaw the programming for visitors including the exhibitions, art and STEAM studios, educational content, and community outreach initiatives.
+Part of the leadership team, she contributed to the strategic growth of the organization, fulfilling the museum’s unique mission of providing all children and families with access to engaging contemporary art.
 Tomoko began museum work over twenty-five years ago while living in Japan and has continued her career in art museums and other arts-focused non-profit organizations in the US.
 She has a B.S. from Cornell University and an M.A. from the University of Chicago where she studied the visual arts through the lens of society’s broader culture and history.
-In her current role as Deputy Museum Director, she leads a large and talented team of non-profit professionals who deeply value museums.
+In her role as Deputy Museum Director, she led a large and talented team of non-profit professionals who deeply value museums.